391311qy/391311qy.github.io/index.markdown

 layout: home
 ---

 Bio: Yue Qi is joined UCSD ECE in 2019, he is pursuing a master degree in Electrical and Computer Engineering.
+He works on path planning and motion planning in robotics.